manuelcoppotelli/web3-solidity-smart-contract/README.md

 Improve `WavePortal.sol` add a cooldown function to your site so people can't just spam to win

 Re-deploy the contract and change references in `App.js`

+## [Lesson 13] Finalize and celebrate!

+Setting gas limit to 300000 when sending a message

+Listen to contract event to update the webapp without refresh

+Use `.env` file to read sensitive values